 - Don't live beyond your means and make senseless purchases: It can be easy to pick up that jacket you've been wanting all week, but can you really afford it?
+Even the very wealthy know that staying on budget is critical.
 You have to be able to pay for what you charge, and too many get carried away.
 If you plan on paying of your purchases at the end of the month you'll be fine.
 If you don't and you over spend, then you have a real problem.

 - Don't max out your credit cards: When you overspend you can easily max out your credit card.
 This is bad for your credit history and bad for your pocketbook.
 It shows you're living on credit and not on income.
 Don't do it!
 It is also expensive to pay back and you never know when you might not be able to pay.

 - Don't apply for more credit for all the wrong reasons: Only apply for additional credit if you're doing it to minimize current credit card costs.
 If you have an offer where fees are less, then it might be wise to transfer a balance over.
 Just don't do this to spend more money.

 - Don't not know your credit score: When you're applying for credit cards don't just blindly do so.
 You need to be aware of what your credit score is so you are aware of what offers suit you best.
 Applying to just anything actually can lower your credit score as you get too many inquiries on your credit report in a short time.

 - Don't ignore the fine print on an offer: It is sad to apply for credit, receive an offer and then just blindly dive in.
 You need to read the fine print to be aware of fees and any rewards that might be available.
 Too many Canadians get overly excited for an offer and just take it.
 This is a big mistake.
 Take your time and know the creditor!

 - Of course you should never miss payments: Missing one payment isn't a sin, but if you are constantly late on your payments and always in behind on what is owed, then this is bad.
 Creditors will not favor someone who can't stay on top of their debt.
 Don't get in over your head and always meet your payments like clockwork.

 If you follow these tips then having a couple of credit cards can be great for a consumer.
 Stay on a budget and they can work even better.
 The more you use your credit and pay it off in full, the better your credit report will look.
 Go and overspend and not pay back in a timely manner and your credit report will suffer.
 Be smart and take advantage of a couple credit cards to prove your creditworthiness--not bury yourself in debt!